 Stackable, nesting stands are designed for space-saving storage when not in use.
 Visit most any yard or marina around the world and you will find Brownell.

 How to choose the right stand for your boat

 Generally speaking, boat stands are divided into power boat and sailboat designs.
 While it might seem obvious which type to choose based on the kind of boat you own, the correct type to use is actually determined by the angle between the hull and the stand's center pipe.
-The threaded rod form the top should enter the stands center pipe at approximately a 90 degree angle to the boats hull.
+The threaded rod from the top should enter the stand's center pipe at approximately a 90 degree angle to the boat's hull.